 Consistent school attendance in the early grades improves children’s learning and achievement.

 Chronic absenteeism is an early predictor of student performance.
-As early as prekindergarten, children who are chronically absent (miss 10 percent of the academic year for any reason) are:
+As early as prekindergarten, children who are chronically absent (in NC, miss 10 percent of the academic year or about 18 days total for any reason) are:

 - less likely to read proficiently by the end of third grade,